EcrituresNumeriques/stylo/docs/src/en/firststeps.md

 ---
-title: First steps with Stylo
+title: Getting started with Stylo
 ---

 ## Creating an account